karimelkheshen/Passgen/README.md

 # Passgen
-A simple C program that generates passwords.
-Originally created after learning how easy it is to crack passwords.
+C program that generates all types of passwords according to the user's choice.